opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

 moments
 -----------
-.. c:function:: Moments moments( const Mat& array, bool binaryImage=false )
+.. cpp:function:: Moments moments( InputArray array, bool binaryImage=false )

     Calculates all of the moments up to the third order of a polygon or rasterized shape where the class ``Moments`` is defined as: ::